KLEAK-Development/top_shelf/README.md

-`shelf_helpers` as it's name say will give you pre-built bricks to more easily use `shelf` and `shelf_router`.
+`top_shelf` as it's name say will give you pre-built bricks to more easily use `shelf` and `shelf_router`.
-We also provide architecture example in the [example](https://gitlab.com/sakemaer/shelf_helpers/-/tree/main/example) folder.
+We also provide architecture example in the [example](https://gitlab.com/sakemaer/top_shelf/-/tree/main/example) folder.

 ## Features